Requirements & Expectations Scholar Handbook

 A grade of C or higher (or Satisfactory, for Satisfactory/Unsatisfactory grading) is required for an honors course to meet honors credit requirements (as opposed to major or University requirements).

-While the honors option should make for a more demanding experience for the student, it should not be based solely on additional work, but rather on enriched work, some of which may substitute for regular course requirements.
-The honors option proposal form in the Student Records System requires specific information regarding course expectations and timelines, including grade consequences for failure to complete honors option work.
+While the honors option should make for a more challenging experience for the student, it should not be based solely on additional work, but rather on enriched work, some of which may substitute for regular course requirements.
+Please see our Honors Courses & Options page for additional guidance.

 The College recognizes the value of advanced coursework counting these courses toward the honors credits needed: